cypress-io/cypress-documentation/content/api/commands/session.md

 }
 ```

-### Updating login functions that return a value
+### Updating a login function that returns a value

 If your custom login command returns a value that you use to assert in a test,
 wrapping it with `cy.session()` will break that test.
 However, it's usually easy
-to solve this by refactoring the login code to assert directly inside `setupFn`.
+to solve this by refactoring the login code to assert directly inside `setup`.

 **Before**